Transfer Applicant Waitlist FAQs | Summer/Fall 2022

 - What are my options if I am not selected from the waitlist and still wish to attend Virginia Tech?

-If you do not receive an offer of admission from the waitlist, please consider reapplying for a subsequent transfer term.
-Most waitlisted applicants can present more competitive applications with continued and targeted study, or final outcomes in their currently in-progress or planned coursework.
-Applicants from Virginia Community College System (VCCS) institutions are especially encouraged to continue and complete the transferable associate degree program which best aligns with their intended major.
-The resources accessible via our Transfer Admissions Homepage, such as our Transfer Roadmaps and Transfer Guide, can also help with creating a future transfer plan.
-Members of our transfer team are happy to help you design an individualized action plan towards future admission.
-You can even schedule an appointment with our team.
+If you do not receive an offer of admission from the waitlist, please consider reapplying for a subsequent transfer term, including Spring 2023 (major availability may vary by intended term).
+Most waitlisted applicants can present more competitive applications with continued and targeted study, or final outcomes in their currently in-progress or planned coursework which would be available in a future cycle.
+Applicants from Virginia Community College System (VCCS) institutions are especially encouraged to continue in and potentially complete the transfer-oriented associate degree program which best aligns with their intended major.
+The resources accessible via our Transfer Admissions Homepage, such as our Transfer Roadmaps and Transfer Guide, can also help with developing a continued transfer plan which will increase your chances for success moving forward.
+Members of our transfer team are happy to assist and support you here as well; you can even schedule an individual appointment with our team via the Hokie Corner program!